 First observed after the end of the Civil War, Memorial Day honors the memory of U. S. soldiers who have died in military service.
 During the weekend, local re-enactors will honor the memory of veterans past and present.

 Fourth at the Fort!

 The soldiers of Fort D were very patriotic.
-At the national holiday, they would celebrate by firing their rifles and cannon and flying their flags proudly.
-Come join with us as we celebrate the birth of our nation.
+On the national holiday, they would celebrate by firing their rifles and cannon and flying their flags proudly.
+Join us as we celebrate the birth of our nation.